ppc64le/charts/stable/dai-gpu/README.md

 ## Prerequisites
-This process is inteded to run on a GPU capable system that supports CUDA 8 or 9
+This process is inteded to run on a GPU capable system that supports CUDA 8 or 9 This process utilizes NVIDIA's persistence mode.
+Enable the drivers persistence mode by running the command "sudo nvidia-smi -pm 1" on the host system.

 ## Resources Required
 You should provide DAI with enough memory to hold 2x the size of your largest dataset